DiRAC-Training/FM004-Test-document-review/_episodes/03-documenting-code.md

 ## Documenting Code to Improve Reusability

 Reproducibility is a cornerstone of science, and scientists who work in many disciplines are expected to document the processes by which they've conducted their research so it can be reproduced by others.
-In medicinal, pharmacological, and similar research fields for example, researchers use logbooks which are then used to write up protocols and methods for publication.
+In Medicine, Pharmacology, and similar research fields for example, researchers use logbooks which are then used to write up protocols and methods for publication.

 Many things we've covered so far contribute directly to making our software reproducible - and indeed reusable - by others.
 A key part of this we'll cover now is software documentation, which is ironically very often given short shrift in academia.
 This is often the case even in fields where the documentation and publication of research method is otherwise taken very seriously.

 A few reasons for this are that writing documentation is often considered:

-- A low priority compared to actual research (if it's even considered at all)
+- A low priority compared to actual research (if it's even considered at all).
-- Expensive in terms of effort, with little reward
+- Expensive in terms of effort, with little reward.
 - Writing documentation is boring!

 A very useful form of documentation for understanding our code is code commenting, and is most effective when used to explain complex interfaces or behaviour, or the reasoning behind why something is coded a certain way.
 But code comments only go so far.